codelord-evans/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-this is a readme.md file for even more pointers and arrays
+C - Even more pointers, arrays and strings